edwinbosire/YAWA/README.md

 ##TODO
 - Settings screen?
-- Allow user to Add/Edit cusom locations
+- Allow user to Add/Edit custom locations
+- ~~Re-organise and delete locations~~
 - Add paging to support above feature
 - Write tests (Should have started)
 - Publish to the app store